Ponnarasiselvaraj/EI_Exercises/README.md

 # 🏫 Exercise 2 — Virtual Classroom Manager (VCM)

 A **command-line tool** to manage virtual classrooms with **students, assignments, attendance, analytics, and persistence**.

+## 🎯 Why This Project?

+This project focuses on enhancing digital learning by simplifying classroom management.
+It tackles real-world educational challenges like organizing students, assignments, and attendance, while providing a reliable, scalable, and practical system.
+By applying design patterns in a functional application, it bridges theory with real-world impact, showcasing how thoughtful software can improve learning experiences.

 ## Available Commands
 - `add_classroom <name>` — create a classroom